Dancyville United Methodist Church and Cemetery

 Dancyville United Methodist Church is a historic church in the Dancyville community in Haywood County, Tennessee.
 The church and its cemetery were listed on the National Register of Historic Places in 1991.
-The church survives as the oldest United Methodist Church in West Tennessee.
+The church survived as the oldest United Methodist Church in West Tennessee until its closure by the Tennessee-Western Kentucky Annual Conference in May 2023.

 The church property was deeded to the Methodist Church on April 1, 1835.
 Two years later, in 1837, the congregation was organized and a log church building was built on the property.
 The current building was completed in 1850, replacing the log church.
 It is a wood frame building in a Greek Revival design, built from trees growing on the church grounds; the lumber was hewn and sawed by hand.
-In the early 1950's basement was built to house a modern kitchen, bathrooms, an assembly room, and Sunday school rooms.
+In the early 1950s'a basement was built to house a modern kitchen, bathrooms, an assembly room, and Sunday school rooms.
 The adjoining cemetery dates to 1830.
 It is one of only a few extant antebellum churches in rural west Tennessee.